Your Guide to Applying for Student Visa in the UK

 Students whose study program is less than six months will need what’s known as a student visitor visa, or short-term study visa in the UK.
 Students in possession of this visa are allowed to enter the UK up to one week before the start date of their study program.
 You can apply for this visitor visa online up to three months before you actually plan on entering the UK.

 You will need this visa if your program is longer than six months.
-If the institution where you plan on studying at has a Tier 4 sponsor licence, then you will only qualify for this visa.
-On the UK visa point-based system, you will need a full 40-out-of-40 score to qualify for the Tier 4 visa.
+If the institution where you plan on studying at has a Student route sponsor licence, then you will only qualify for this visa.
+On the UK visa point-based system, you will need a full 40-out-of-40 score to qualify for the Student route visa.

 If you’re wondering how the UK Visa point system works, then you should know that the first 30 points come from your CAS document.
 The information on your CAS and the other reference documents make up these points.
 The rest of the 10 points come from the financial statement which proves that you will be able to finance yourself fully during your study program.